ATM/Debit Card Security

 - Keep information about all your card accounts in a secure place, so you can act quickly if one is lost or stolen.

 - Get a copy of your credit report once a year from each of the three national credit bureaus and check carefully for discrepancies.

 - Firewalls and other software can protect your computer from viruses and other menaces, but be on guard against questionable websites and email scams designed to trick you into disclosing sensitive financial or personal information.

 - Turn off your computer when you're not using it, even if you have antivirus and firewall software.

 - Be aware that banks and other legitimate businesses never email customers asking for passwords or updated information.

 - Never click on a link in a suspicious email.
-Instead, confirm the Web address on your own, then type it directly into the browser window.
+Instead, confirm the web address on your own, then type it directly into your browser window.

 - Before making an Internet purchase, make sure the merchant is reputable by locating an image of an "unbroken key" or "closed lock" security icon in the corner of your browser window.